-We present and compare two stochastic approaches for solving the buffer allocation problem in reliable production lines.
-The problem entails the determination of near optimal buffer allocation plans in large production lines with the objective of maximizing their throughput.
+The allocation of buffers between workstations is a major optimization problem faced by manufacturing systems designers.
+It entails the determination of optimal buffer allocation plans in production lines with the objective of maximizing their throughput.
+We present and compare two stochastic approaches for solving the buffer allocation problem in large reliable production lines.
 The allocation plan is calculated subject to a given amount of total buffer slots using simulated annealing and genetic algorithms.
 The throughput is calculated utilizing a decomposition method.

-Keywords: Simulated annealing, genetic algorithms, production lines, buffer allocation, decomposition method
+Keywords: Simulated annealing, genetic algorithms, buffer allocation AMS Classification: 90C15 Stochastic programming

-1 Introduction and Literature Review
+1 Introduction

 The allocation of buffers between workstations is a major optimization problem faced by manufacturing systems designers.
 It has to do with devising an allocation plan for distributing a certain amount of buffer space among the intermediate buffers of a production line.
 It is a very complex task that must account for the random fluctuations in mean production rates of the individual workstations of the lines.
 To solve this problem there is a need for two different tools.
-The first is a tool that calculates the performance measure of the line which has to be optimized (e.g., the throughput or the mean work-inprocess).
-This may be an evaluative method such as simulation, a decomposition method
+The first is a tool that calculates the performance measure of the line which has to be optimized (e.g., the throughput or the mean work-in-process).
+This may be an evaluative method such as simulation, a decomposition method [1, 2], or a traditional Markovian state model in conjunction with an exact numerical algorithm [3].
+The second tool is a search (generative) method that tries to determine an optimal or near optimal value for the decision variables, which in our case are the buffer capacities of the intermediate buffer locations in the line.
+Examples of such methods are the classical search methods such as the well-known Hooke-Jeeves method, various heuristic methods, knowledge based methods, genetic algorithms, and simulated annealing.